 - Coconut oil: Similar benefits to olive oil, with antimicrobial properties that support gut health.

-- Increased water intake: Add low-sodium broth to meals, encouraging hydration and softer stools.
+- Increased water intake: Add low-sodium broth to meals to encourage hydration and softer stools.

 When Home Remedies Are Not Enough

-You’ll need to recognize the warning signs that indicate it’s time to call your vet, like straining for more than 48 hours, blood in the stool, or complete inability to defecate.
+You need to know the signs that indicate that it is time to take your dog to the veterinarian.
+These include straining for more than 48 hours, blood in the stool, or complete inability to defecate.

 Signs It’s Time to Call the Vet